This page discusses voter registration and eligibility. Our FAQ covers many questions not addressed below.

 - live on campus this semester, or

-- have lived in Brunswick before, are displaced now, and intend to return.
-If you have been displaced, you should be able to register and request an absentee ballot using your most recent local address (see residence hall street addresses), just as students do when they are studying abroad.
+- have lived in Brunswick before, are away from Bowdoin now (such as students studying abroad), and intend to return.
+If you are away from campus, you should be able to register and request an absentee ballot using your most recent local address (see residence hall street addresses).

 For details on residency requirements, read Maine’s Voting Residency Fact Sheet.

 I’m already registered in Brunswick – am I all set?

 Most students who are registered in Brunswick DO need to re-register to update their residence address.
 These include students continuing to live on campus after registering last year.
 These students are no longer in the same residence hall, so they need to update their residence address by re-registering.
 This is important because different dorms are in different town districts and have different representatives for local races (school board, town council).